About Shelby SafePet

 Participating in interdisciplinary conferences and meetings in order to raise awareness of animal abuse in domestic violence

-Confidentiality of critically important at every stage of assistance provided through Shelby SafePet.
+Confidentiality is critically important at every stage of assistance provided through Shelby SafePet.
 Our partner shelters through the Alabama Coalition Against Domestic Violence, in particular the YWCA of Central Alabama and Safe House of Shelby County, have helped us develop the steps needed to protect owners and their pets.
-Shelby SafePet also trains volunteers providing transportation and fostering/boarding, our veterinary partners.
+Shelby SafePet also trains volunteers on best practices for providing transportation and fostering/boarding.
 All volunteers working with Shelby SafePet will also be screened through a criminal background check.
+We also educate our veterinary and boarding partners on domestic violence, to help them better understand the client we assist.

 For more information on receiving assistance, volunteering your time, or becoming a veterinary partner, place contact us through this website.